 Where, pursuant to an application by a proprietor for an order under this section, the State Administrative Tribunal considers that the failure of a strata company to authorise by special resolution an application by that proprietor under section 16 is inequitable, the State Administrative Tribunal may, by order, exercise the function conferred on the strata company under section 16(2)(a).

-[Section 98 amended by No. 55 of 2004 s.
+[Section 98 amended: No. 55 of 2004 s.
 1138 and 1156(3).]

 99. Order for variation or manner of payment of contributions